flannelmonke/khalil_kool_http_server/CommitJournal.md

 ### Multi-Threaded Request Handling

 This feature is by far the most important.
 If I tried going on a website and saw "You are `x` in queue."
 I would lose it.
 So this helps us handle user/client requests concurrently and in parallel.
 Ensuring that we are not handling requests one at a time.
 This feature taught me quite a bit on how threads work.
 I never worked with them before, but I am very glad to have finally been able to work on it now.
 I think I will definitely be using them again.

+## Fifth sync

+### Scanner-less parsing (Lexer-less parsing)

+So far, I've only set up a parser and made sure that it can receive my input streams.
+This part was not hard at all.
+Setting up JUnit tests is nothing new to me, and in this current version of the simple HTTP server.
+The parser doesn't actually have any logic.
+We'll see how easy the logic part actually is.

+## Parser Logic implementation